Taiwan Journal

-Taiwan Journal (台灣紀事報 (Táiwān Jìshìbào)) is an English-language weekly newspaper published by the Government Information Office of the Republic of China (Taiwan).
-The newspaper, with both print and online editions, is published every Friday, 51 issues per year (no publication during the lunar new year week), with National Day and occasional special editions.
+The Taiwan Journal (台灣紀事報 (Táiwān Jìshìbào)) was an English-language weekly newspaper published by the Government Information Office of the Republic of China (Taiwan).
+The newspaper, with both print and online editions, was published every Friday, 51 issues per year (no publication during the Lunar New Year week), with National Day and occasional special editions.

 The weekly ceased publication May 22, 2009, and was relaunched June 1, 2009, as Taiwan Today, an English-language news portal.
 Instead of weekly postings, the new site includes daily updates of 12 political, economic, social and cultural news stories Monday through Friday ("In the News"); photos of the day ("Snapshots"); as well as weekly opinion pieces and features offering analyses and reports on current affairs ("Opinion" and "Features").

 History of the newspaper

 Founded as the Free China Weekly—as opposed to the communist Chinese mainland—on March 1, 1964, the newspaper was renamed the Free China Journal on January 1, 1984, Taipei Journal on January 7, 2000, and changed to its present name in March 2003.
 The newspaper was changed, for a period of time, to a semi–weekly format, from July 4, 1988, to June 18, 1993.